movementkitchen/website/src/pages/courses-workshops/index.md

 ---

-Other courses coming soon:
+Other courses coming up soon:

-* Resilient Mama - healthy alignment for pain free pregnancy - 6 week course bringing together Restorative Exercise™ (RES), mindfulness and biomechanics based yoga
+### Resilient Mama

+This 6 week course brings together gentle pregnancy yoga with biomechanics based Restorative Exercise to help you go through your pregnancy feeling your best.
+Through these six weeks we will explore healthy alignment in pregnancy and how to avoid common niggles of the increased weight and decreased space for breathing, pelvic floor health beyond isolated pelvic floor exercises and how to prepare the body for birth.
+You will build body awareness, functional strength and emotional resilience for a smooth transition into motherhood.

-* Walking for Health - what if you can significantly improve your health just by walking?
+### Walking for Health

+What if you can significantly improve your health just by walking?
 This 6 week course focuses on restoring foot dexterity, lower leg mobility and a balanced strength of the pelvic musculature.
 Developing a healthy alignment will transform your walking into a powerful health-sustaining activity.
 Perfect for anyone with foot, knee, hip or back pain or pelvic floor disorders.
 All the sessions are outside, walking in nature.

-* Parkour for Mums - playful outdoor movement workshop
+### Parkour for Mums

+This playful outdoor movement workshop explores all the things you can do while your children play at the playground to strengthen your body.
+Hint: it's not looking at your phone :)

-Register your interest to be notified when the courses start.
+[Register your interest][2] to be notified when the courses start.

 ### What if you miss a session in a course